home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 When an integration is discovered, their respective discovery step is invoked (ie `async_step_dhcp` or `async_step_zeroconf`) with the discovery information.
 The step will have to check the following things:

 - Make sure there are no other instances of this config flow in progress of setting up the discovered device.
 This can happen if there are multiple ways of discovering that a device is on the network.
+  - In most cases, it's enough to set the unique ID on the flow and check if there's already a config entry with the same unique ID as explained in the section about [managing unique IDs in config flows](#managing-unique-ids-in-config-flows)
+  - In some cases, a unique ID can't be determined, or the unique ID is ambiguous because different discovery sources may have different ways to calculate it.
+In such cases:
+    1. Implement the method `def is_matching(self, other_flow: Self) -> bool` on the flow.
+    2. Call `hass.config_entries.flow.async_has_matching_flow(self)`.
+    3. Your flow's `is_matching` method will then be called once for each other ongoing flow.
 - Make sure that the device is not already set up.
 - Invoking a discovery step should never result in a finished flow and a config entry.
 Always confirm with the user.